TV-Rename/Website/_manual/options/preferences-general.md

 The _Preferred language:_ drop-down sets the language for returned data when requesting information from TheTVDB API.
 TV&nbsp;Rename will request "English" If the selected language is not available.

-The _Mode:_ drop-down, (new in Version 2.3.2) allows you to preview functionality that is being worked on but not yet ready for the mainstream releases.
+The _Mode:_ drop-down allows you to preview functionality that is being worked on but not yet ready for the mainstream releases.
 The options available are “Production” and “Beta”.

 In Production mode the application looks and behaves as normal.